Kandy-IO/kandy-cpaas-nodejs-sdk/docs/kandy-docs.md

 -   `params` **[Object][35]**
     -   `params.destinationAddress` **([Array][37]&lt;[string][36]> | [string][36])** Destination address of the authentication code being sent.
 For sms type authentication codes, it should contain a E164 phone number.
 For e-mail type authentication codes, it should contain a valid e-mail address.
     -   `params.message` **[string][36]** Message text sent to the destination, containing the placeholder for the code within the text.
 CPaaS requires to have _{code}_ string within the text in order to generate a code and inject into the text.
 For email type code, one usage is to have the _{code}_ string located within the link in order to get a unique link.
+    -   `params.subject` **[string][36]?** When the method is passed as email then subject becomes a mandatory field to pass.
+The value passed becomes the subject line of the 2FA code email that is sent out to the destinationAddress.
     -   `params.expiry` **[number][39]** Lifetime duration of the code sent in seconds.
 This can contain values between 30 and 3600 seconds. (optional, default `120`)
     -   `params.length` **[number][39]** Length of the authentication code tha CPaaS should generate for this request.
 It can contain values between 4 and 10. (optional, default `6`)
     -   `params.method` **[string][36]** Type of the authentication code delivery method, sms and email are supported types.
 Possible values: sms, email (optional, default `'sms'`)